Flashman2000/IronSDK/README.md

 - Patched fatal bug with using vuforia with opencv

 ### Version 0.4.1-beta (10/11/18)
-- DogeCV Compter vision library has been updated to v2018.2.1
+- DogeCV Computer Vision Library has been updated to v2018.2.1
 - DogeCV implemented into robot.java repository and in IronRC_BETA.java

 ### Version 0.5.0-beta (10/23/18)